sdb/sdb/README.md

 ### Social stream ###

 * show updates from your on-line services
-* supports Twitter, Flickr, Delicious, Disqus, Wakoopa, GitHub, The Hype Machine and Posterous
+* supports Twitter, Flickr, Delicious, Disqus, Wakoopa, GitHub, The Hype Machine, Posterous, GoodReads and Last.fm.
 * filter by types of updates
 * admin interface